 PLEASE NOTE: Despite many requests we no longer sell finished cupcake stands.
 They are quite heavy and expensive to ship so we were unable to offer them at an economical price for most brides.
-As an alternative you will find basic info below on how to make your own or we do have step-by-step instructions (with photos!) for a smaller stand available in the Artfire shop.
+As an alternative you will find basic info below on how to make your own or we do have step-by-step instructions (with photos!) for a smaller stand available through Candyland Studio.

 Also, please respect our original design as this is NOT meant for commercial use.

 This bad boy is roughly 3′ tall when finished and holds approximately 200-220 regular sized cupcakes, depending on if you want a cake on the top layer.

 Tracey, a reader who used our tutorial, was nice enough to provide me with a metric version!
 You can obtain those instructions here.
 Thanks Tracy!

 49″ x 97″ x 3/4″ MDF Board (1 sheet)